 There are a lot of watermen out there who inspire me and the images that they take – the natural history content that is captured today is very inspiring.
 I would love to see myself delving into that realm at some point in my future life.

 It allows my mind to not be distracted by the fast-paced, ever-consuming society that we live in, but rather allows me to just be fully present and in that moment.
 Even if it is just a short time it really allows my thoughts and mind to kind of unravel from that convoluted train of thought that winds up over time.
 Going for a surf or a swim with a camera doesn’t really allow for distraction.

 ON BECOMING A FLY-FISHER

-I really enjoyed shooting fly-fishing because of the people and the aesthetic side of fly-fishing.
-I can see that it would be a very therapeutic way to spend your time and if I had a lot of time it is probably something I would get into, but photographing it I really enjoy and the people doing it I really enjoy hanging around so I’m definitely amped to shoot more of it.
+I really enjoyed shooting fly fishing because of the people and the aesthetic side of fly fishing.
+I can see that it would be a very therapeutic way to spend your time.
+If I had a lot of time it is probably something I would get into.

 Read The Mission Issue 27 below.
 As always, it’s free.